The Long, Dark Hallway

 Step Two: Dismantle Frames and Collect Mats

-After I collected my frames, I took everything apart.
-I piled the mats into one spot and piled the frames with the glass still inside to another spot.
+After collecting my frames, I took everything apart.
+I piled mats into one spot and piled the frames with the glass still inside to another spot.
 I then wiped all of the wood frames with Old English wood oil to bring back their beauty and shine.
-Then out to the porch I went with the mats…
+Then out to the porch, I went with the mats…

 Step Three: Spray Paint Your Multi-colored Mats

 At first, I worried that this may not work, but I’ve tried this method in past with great success, so I took my chances.
 I used Rustoleum’s Satin Antique White for this project.
 When I was finished, the mats looked brand new!